AntoniaPopovici/Fluid-Simulator/README.md

 ## Recording
 Due to current limitations, attempting to record the simulation may cause the program to crash in Visual Studio.
-Please avoid recording the simulation directly from Visual Studio.

 ## Inspiration
 This simulation is inspired by the paper "Real-Time Fluid Dynamics for Games" by Jos Stam.
 You can read the paper [here](<link-to-paper>).